 In the case of embarrassment, it’s also quite common to lightly rub the back of your neck.
 We don’t know where this comes from!

 So that’s it for our fifth installment of the Beginners Guide for Tibet.

 If you need help with a recommendation for a reliable Tibet travel agency to plan a trip to Tibet, contact us here.

 Because this post covers A LOT of content, we are releasing it in sections.

 We will release the subsequent sections roughly one per week.

 If you want to get notification for those releases, sign up for our newsletter (with our free Tibet Travel Planning Guide)

-Meantime, drop us a comment and let us know if you learned anything new in the post today, or if you know of a common mistake that we didn’t list!
+Meantime, drop us a comment and let us know if you learned anything new in the post today, or if you know of a fun fact that we missed!

 Want to be ready to travel to Tibet when it reopens?